totango/totango-eloqua-connector/README.md

 Once you have your Active-List selected, take note of its name and ID (see: http://www.totango.com/developer/data-api/reference/active_list-api/ to find your Active-Lists ID)

 __Step-2__: Configure the connector with the Active-List ID Configure your Active-List ID in the connector configuration file under config.properties (look under the connector’s installation directory, under the config folder).
-Use the totangoActiveLists property to specify active-lists to sync into Eloqua.
+Use the __totangoActiveLists__ property to specify active-lists to sync into Eloqua.
 Provide the list ID and separate by commas if more than one.

-For example, if the Active-list on Totango has an ID of 1004, add 1004 to the totangoAclistLists property:
+>For example, if the Active-list on Totango has an ID of 1004, add 1004 to the totangoAclistLists property:

-totangoActiveLists=1004
+__totangoActiveLists=1004__

-Step3: Run the connector
+__Step3__: Run the connector

 Use the command below.